copticproject/web-scrapers/readme.md

 ### `/settings.json`

 This file is a template for scraping settings.
-The actual file in production will have a reference to selenium server, and the target path to store CSV files.
+The actual file in production will have a reference to selenium server, and the target path to store output files.

 ### `/lib`